stripe-samples/accept-a-payment/custom-payment-flow/server/php/README.md

-# Accepting a payment with PHP
+# Accept a payment

+An implementation in PHP

+You can [🎥 watch a video](https://youtu.be/BPfpPGl85tk) to see how this server was implemented and [read the transcripts](./TRANSCRIPTS.md).

 ## Requirements